Accommodation and Accessibility Policy

 Customer Service Standards Procedures

-• All Foundation staff and volunteers receive training on the Customer Service Standards as soon as reasonably possible after joining the Foundation.
+• All OTF staff and volunteers receive training on the Customer Service Standards as soon as reasonably possible after joining OTF.

 • Accessibility Standards for Customer Service (AODA) training is a key component of the OTF Corporate Orientation Program for staff and volunteers.
-Training for Grant Review Team members is provided by local Program Managers as part of local orientation and training for OTF Board members and OTF employees is provided in group or individual sessions by Human Resources staff.
+Training for Grant Review Team members is provided by local Program Managers as part of local orientation and training for OTF Board members and OTF employees is provided in group or individual sessions by Talent and Engagement staff.
 The training includes:

 • Serving Customers with Disabilities (AODA video)